valendesigns/option-tree/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes how to install the plugin and get it working. blah blah...

 e.g.